Augmented reality (AR) is a perfect match for the beauty industry, for this is where customers tend to try the products on before buying them.

 Each face is unique, so it is essential to be sure that this particular shade goes well with the person’s color type.

 Augmented reality suits this purpose to the maximum, allowing customers to put virtual makeup on their face.

-Related article: How Much Does an Augmented Reality App Development Cost in 2019?
+Related article: How Much Does an Augmented Reality App Development Cost?

 Many brands have already been experimenting with technologies such as artificial intelligence and face tracking – they filter the customer’s requirements by asking some questions and then suggest products which the customer can immediately “put on”.

 However, the latest news from the beauty sector shows that some brands have started cooperating with software developers to bring another component into the picture – chatbots.